slsa-framework/slsa/use_cases.md

 They could do this by:

-1. Requesting BarInc to publish the [in-toto Provenance] and any additional attestations (such as [source control attestations]) for BarImage each time it is released.
+1. Requesting BarInc to publish the [in-toto SLSA Provenance] and any additional attestations (such as [source control attestations]) for BarImage each time it is released.
 2. Requesting BarInc to publish the public keys its builder uses to sign the attestations.
     -   (TBD) [Determine how to convey these keys].
 3. Requesting BarInc to confirm what SLSA level their builder and source control system meet.
     -   In the future there may be an accredidation body that confirm this _for_ BarInc.
 4. Determining what policy to apply to BarImages.
-    -   They could create this policy on first use based on the data provided in the in-toto Provenance.
+    -   They could create this policy on first use based on the data provided in the in-toto SLSA Provenance.
         Any significant deviations (e.g. builder changed, source repo changed) would cause failure.
 OR
     -   BarInc could _publish_ a suggested policy for users of BarImage on their website.
 5. Establishing a secure control-point that any uses of BarImage must pass through in order to be used.